Frequently Asked Questions

 Where do you hold ceremonies and receptions?

-We hold ceremonies with up to a total of 55 guests in the Lincoln-Tallman House—and you can pick the room!
-Ceremonies over 55 guests and all receptions have the option of being held on our beautiful grounds and grand porches.
+We hold ceremonies in any of our venues.
+Intimate parties will have the most selection and large gatherings will enjoy the use of the grounds and multiple venues.
+Parties up to 55 guests may consider the Lincoln-Tallman Museum for their ceremony.
+Ceremonies over 55 guests and all receptions have the option of the Tallman Carriage House or our beautiful grounds and grand porches.

 Are our guests able to tour the Lincoln-Tallman House?